With a collection of their greatest hits in stores this week we examine the career and legacy of Two-tone pioneers The Specials...

 By the 1970s, Britain's car manufacturing industry had begun its slide into terminal decline and Coventry's unemployment rate was among the highest in the country.
 Racial tensions in the area began to rise, spurred on by emerging fascist groups like the National Front, who were keen to pin the blame for their worsening job prospects on the newer arrivals.
 But for local young white kids like Jerry Dammers, vocalist Terry Hall and guitarist Roddy Byers, the new arrivals and the generation that sprang up in their wake had become neighbours and friends, united by a love of music and under no illusions about where the blame for their predicament truly lay.

-Sensing that music could be a way to reconcile those tensions, in 1977, Dammers, along with Jamaican-born guitarist Lynval Golding and bassist Horace Panter, formed a band called the Coventry Automatics, who began performing ska and reggae songs across the city.
-Terry Hall, drummer John Bradbury, guitarist Roddy Byers and vocalist Neville Staple joined in the following months, the band eventually taking on the name The Specials and writing their own songs that fused the party vibe of ska and reggae with acerbic, politically-themed lyrics.
+Perhaps sensing that music could be a way to reconcile and channel those tensions, in 1977 Dammers, along with Jamaican-born guitarist Lynval Golding and bassist Horace Panter, formed a band called the Coventry Automatics, who began performing ska and reggae songs across the city.
+Terry Hall, drummer John Bradbury, guitarist Roddy Byers and vocalist Neville Staple joined in the following months, the band eventually taking on the name The Specials and writing their own songs that fused the upbeat vibe of ska and reggae with acerbic, politically-themed lyrics.

 Amongst the diverse audience of skinheads, rude boys and punks the band attracted to their wild early live shows was one Joe Strummer, who liked what he saw and invited the Specials to open for The Clash on their upcoming tour.
 That earned the band enough money to cut their first record, 'Gangsters', and press 5,000 copies for a limited self-release.
 However, that didn't leave enough to record a B-side, so instead the band teamed up with another local ska band The Selecter, releasing a double A-side single that would become the first release on the newly incorporated 2 Tone Records.